soef/ioBroker.alexa/README.md

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) Add (official) support for Music-Alarms - they are now listed under "Alarms" together with the other Alarms!
+The "sound" list will contain teh device specific music targets - so you can basically zse the ones that you created at least once via voice commands.
+* (Apollon77) For a Music Alarm the "customVolume" on the aram is used to set the normal device volume 2s before the alarm but do not (!) reset it afterwards
+* (Apollon77) Prevent crashes on one time Alarms that just triggered

 ### 3.15.2 (2022-07-09)
 * (Apollon77) Fix case where initialization of the adapter was never finished and so nothing was controllable when App devices where not synced